Online business success stories…wooh!

 Jeremiah runs Simple Tiger a firm that specializes in inbound marketing services, along with his brother Sean.

 I found SEO by accident.
 While working as a webmaster for a small mom and pop shop that sold ATVs, dirt bikes, go-carts and scooters.
 I built their site, loaded up all their products and made it look nice and pretty.
 Then my boss came in and asked me how we get on Google.
 That was such a simple question back then and immediately made me think; “I don’t know”.

 Concluding thoughts on these online business success stories!

-So that’s it folks.
-Remember, the key is to keep going and soon you can write your own story!
+So that’s it, folks.
+Remember, the key is to keep going and soon you can write your own online business success stories!